-Mutual Management Services Limited (MMS, we, us) is committed to treating all personal and health information received by us in accordance with the Privacy and Personal Information Protecton Act 1998 NSW and the Health Records and Information Privacy Act 2002 NSW.
+CivicRisk Mutual Limited (CRM, we, us) is committed to treating all personal and health information received by us in accordance with the Privacy and Personal Information Protection Act 1998 NSW and the Health Records and Information Privacy Act 2002 NSW.

 Collection of your information

 When we arrange insurances on your behalf, we collect the information we need to understand your insurance needs and management of your risks.
 We may need to provide information that insurers or intermediaries who we ask to quote for insurances require to enable them to decide whether to insure you and on what terms.

 When a claim is made through our claims managers, we collect personal information to assess and pay eligible claims from the liability pools we administer.